Yanfeng-Yang-0316/Conditionally_whitened_generative_models/README.md

 ## Reference
-If you use this code in your research, please cite:
+If you find the underlining method is helpful to your research, please cite:
 ```bibtex
 @inproceedings{
 yang_2026_cwgen,